Skip to Main Content

 Is Clear worth it?

 Another thing to consider is applying for both Clear and TSA PreCheck.
 With this combination, you can expedite both the identity verification and the physical security screening process.
-However, this is an even more costly method, and while you can use TSA PreCheck at any airport, you’re still limited to participating airports for Clear.

-Ultimately, Clear can be a great time-saver.
+Ultimately, Clear can be a time-saver.
 It’s most worth it for people who don’t mind paying for more convenient airport screenings and frequently travel in and out of cities that offer Clear lanes at the airport.